Skip to content

 • 2011 – 2020 Chief Executive Officer, Canadian Partnership for Women & Children’s Health (CanWaCH)

-Helen Scott is an entrepreneurial and driven Chief Executive, with 20 years’ experience in public health, and not-for-profits and health care management.
+Helen Scott is an entrepreneurial and driven Chief Executive, with 20 years’ experience in public health, health promotion, and not-for-profits.
 As a global health leader, Helen co-founded and led the Canadian Partnership for Women and Children’s Health (CanWaCH), supporting collaboration of Canadians to improve women’s and children’s health, rights and nutrition, globally.
 Helen has extensive not-for-profit experience, including human resources, finance, program audit, evaluation and reporting, and supporting Boards of Directors.
 She has multi-level, government relations experience, including implementing public priorities.

-Helen teaches graduate level courses in Epidemiology at the University of Toronto.
+Helen teaches graduate level courses in Epidemiology at the University of Toronto and works with Ontario teachers to support them to achieve their health and well-being goals.